Yes, pornography. Everyone knows what pornography is.

 Maintain Daily Accountability

 You’re almost there!
 Using the 5 steps above will help break the cycle of pornography.
 Lastly, keep the accountability going and maintain it on a daily basis.
 Setup an agreement with your accountability partner so you can call or talk to them anytime you find yourself struggling with thoughts about pornography or find yourself falling back into your old habits.

 You might find it easier to staying dedicated to being porn free if you create challenges and consequences.
 Pick something you really hate to do and make yourself do it if you look at porn again.
 For example: you can make yourself pick up trash, donate money to an organization, do some intense workouts with burpees or volunteer your time.

 Pornography is worth banning from your life.
 You have to decide what it’s worth to you.
 I decided to make a commitment to live porn free almost 25 years ago and have taken polygraph tests to prove it.
 I believe you’re worth it too.

 Doug Weiss, Ph.D., is a nationally known author, speaker and licensed psychologist.
-He is the executive director of Heart to Heart Counseling Center in Colorado Springs, Colorado, and the author of several books including Lust Free Living and Clean.
-You may contact Dr. Weiss via his website, drdougweiss.com, by phone at 719-278-3708 or through email at email@example.com.
+He is the executive director of Heart to Heart Counseling Center in Colorado Springs, Colorado, and the author of several books including Lust Free Living.
+You may contact Dr. Weiss via his website, drdougweiss.com, by phone at 719-278-3708 or through email at firstname.lastname@example.org.